dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

   - **Enable** - Control how BitLocker-protected operating system drives recover when the required start-up information isn't available.
   - **Not configured** - Default recovery options are supported for BitLocker recovery.
 By default, a DRA is allowed, the recovery options are chosen by the user, including the recovery password and recovery key, and recovery information isn't backed up to AD DS.

-  When set to *Enable*, you can configure the following setting:
+  When set to *Enable*, you can configure the following settings:

   - **Certificate-based data recovery agent**
     **Default**: Not configured